 However, I grant you, the figure might not be that alarming.
 We have plenty of free time, so how’s a little skip through Facebook every now and then going to hurt us?

 Work, rest and screen-time

-This chart, taken from Adam’s recent Ted Talk, shows the estimates of how much time is taken up doing things across the average 24 hour day.
+This chart, taken from his recent Ted Talk, shows the estimates of how much time is taken up doing things across the average 24 hour day.

 The blues shades focus on our core daily activities, like going to work, sleeping, cooking, eating and other survival and necessary activities.
 White and yellow highlights free time, while the red shows the burgeoning, all conquering tide of screen-time.

 In his book, Adam calls this an addiction.
 The American Society of Addiction Medicine defines it as such: “A primary, chronic disease of brain reward… this is reflected in an individual pathologically pursuing reward and/or relief by substance use other behaviors”, causing “significant problems with one’s behaviors and interpersonal relationships ”.